 *In accordance with Graduate Policy 4.3, graduate international students are considered compliant with U.S. Immigration stipulations that normally require a minimum of 9 hour registration per semester if they are enrolled for at least 3 semester credits hours in a full-load course.
-A complete list of full load graduate courses can be found on the Graduate Programs website.
+A complete list of full load graduate courses can be found on the Less Than Full Time Load Policy webpage.

 EXCEPTIONS: There are very few exceptions to the full-time course load rule, and the criteria for each is strict.
 Those exceptions include academic difficulty, a medical condition or completing the last semester of the program of study.

 In every instance, the student must obtain PRIOR authorization from the Office of International Student and Scholar Services.
 Once authorization is received, the student can then drop a course.
 An F-1 student who drops below a full course of study without the prior approval of the ISSS Office will be considered out of status and must be reported in SEVIS as having dropped below a full-time course load without authorization.
 A student must resume a full course of study in the next available semester to maintain student status; except for a possible medical excuse or has a petition to graduate on file.

 The authorization form for Less Than Full-Time Course Load is available on-line (fillable) and at the ISSS Office.
 This form must be approved by the academic adviser and the International Student and Scholar Services Office BEFORE any action can be taken.

 Dropping below a full-time course load for academic reasons is limited ONLY to the choices below.
 If the drop is approved, the student must then be registered for at least six credits.
 Federal immigration regulations define academic difficulty as:

 ** Students with a GSA, who recently graduated from FIT and changed education levels, are not allowed to be Less Than Full Load for this reason.